 Opening in the last year, a new breed of service station has arrived in Gloucester.
 Westmorland Family have set up various services up North and now they have brought their excellent vision to Gloucester, located between junctions 11a and 12 of the M5.
 So what makes it so special??
 Well….

-Firstly, Gloucestershire Gateway Trust, who wanted to find a means of creating sustainable income to go back into local communities; and the partnership with Gloucester Services have set up with the Trust should do just that – they intend to donate a percentage of their sales each year back into the community.
-Secondly, because they are a food business, and Gloucestershire and its surrounding counties are practically unrivaled in the quality and abundance of their food produce, they have been able to put together a fabulous offer which rivals its northern sister.
-In turn has created a space which doesn’t represent the service stations of yesteryear.
+Firstly, Gloucestershire Gateway Trust, who wanted to find a means of creating a sustainable income to go back into local communities; and the partnership with Gloucester Services have set up with the Trust should do just that – they intend to donate a percentage of their sales each year back into the community.
+Secondly, because they are a food business, and Gloucestershire and its surrounding counties are practically unrivalled in the quality and abundance of their food products, they have been able to put together a fabulous offer which rivals its northern sister.
+In turn, has created a space which doesn’t represent the service stations of yesteryear.